Skip to content

 These are different controls and people conflate them constantly:

-• Deadzone — travel at the start of the pedal that’s ignored, used to kill creep, sensor noise, or a resting offset.
+• Deadzone.
+Travel at the start of the pedal that’s ignored, used to kill creep, sensor noise, or a resting offset.

-• Endpoint (max) — the point where the pedal reads 100%.
+• Endpoint (max).
+The point where the pedal reads 100%.

 A “90 degree deadzone” on a Logitech G920 or G29 is almost always an endpoint/calibration problem, not a real deadzone: the OS or sim never saw the pedal’s full travel, so the first chunk of motion does nothing.
 Recalibrate from Windows first to fix it.

-If pressing the brake also shows throttle (the “100% brake, 25% throttle” complaint on a Thrustmaster T3PA set), that’s axis crosstalk or a wrong axis mapping — the brake is feeding the throttle axis.
+If pressing the brake also shows throttle (the “100% brake, 25% throttle” complaint on a Thrustmaster T3PA set), that’s axis crosstalk or a wrong axis mapping.
+The brake is feeding the throttle axis.
 Clear the bindings and remap each pedal to its own axis, then recalibrate per game.
 If recalibration alone doesn’t fix it, work through pedal troubleshooting.

 The brake input is linear by default.
 The curve reshapes how force maps to in-game brake:

-• Concave / S-curve — more resolution in the light-to-mid range.
+• Concave / S-curve.
+More resolution in the light-to-mid range.
 This is what helps trail braking and threshold modulation, where you’re feathering off the last 10-20%.

-• Convex — the brake bites early, useful if your pedal is too stiff to reach high force.
+• Convex.
+The brake bites early, useful if your pedal is too stiff to reach high force.

 Set it in the vendor app (Fanatec Control Panel, Moza Pit House, Simagic SimPro) or per-sim where supported.
 Start linear, then add a mild S-curve only if you can’t modulate the top of the brake smoothly.